ca-gip/kubi/docs/Build.md

 # Build

-Below, usefull command to build the server and the cli.
+Below, a useful command to build the server and the cli.

 ### Building server